Lake Pleasant Regional Park: Other uses

 The park covers a total of over 23,000 acres (93 km2) of mountainous desert landscape, including the lake, and boasts a number of other recreational activities, such as mountain biking, camping, and hiking.
 The park also has an educational visitors' center that provides information regarding the history of the lake, the construction of the Waddell Dam and the surrounding areas.

-The presence of the lake has also attracted other recreational activities in the area, such as a dirt racetrack and a large glider school/airport.
+The presence of the lake has also attracted other recreational activities in the area, such as a dirt racetrack.

-The rapidly growing city of Peoria has annexed the park and surrounding lands with an eye on future development, though 2007–2008 economic downturn has brought a temporary halt to its plans.
+The rapidly growing city of Peoria annexed the park and surrounding lands with an eye on future development, though the 2008 financial crisis brought a temporary halt to its plans.
 Economy aside, the increasing popularity of the area is evidenced by rapidly growing subdivisions to the south, such as Vistancia, and skyrocketing real estate values, the city has zoned much of the land in the immediate vicinity for future use of both high-end waterfront residential neighborhoods and commercial opportunities off of Lake Pleasant Parkway and the Carefree Highway.
-Several plans also call for potentially expanding the existing airstrip to be expanded into a regional airport.